isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-If you need to define any of these five functions, it means you need it to do more than its default behavior--and the five are asymmetrically interrelated.
+If you need to define any of these five functions, it means you need it to do more than its default behavior -- and the five are asymmetrically interrelated.
 Here's how:

 * If you write/disable either of the copy constructor or the copy assignment operator, you probably need to do the same for the other: If one does "special" work, probably so should the other because the two functions should have similar effects.
 (See Item 53, which expands on this point in isolation.)
 * If you explicitly write the copying functions, you probably need to write the destructor: If the "special" work in the copy constructor is to allocate or duplicate some resource (e.g., memory, file, socket), you need to deallocate it in the destructor.